apache/iceberg/site/docs/community.md

 Apache Iceberg tracks issues in GitHub and prefers to receive contributions as pull requests.

-Community discussions happen primarily on the dev mailing list or on specific issues.
+Community discussions happen primarily on the dev mailing list, on the #iceberg channel on the ASF's Slack workspace, and on specific Github issues.

 ## Contributing

-Iceberg uses Apache's GitHub integration.
-The code is available at <https://github.com/apache/iceberg>
+The Iceberg Project is hosted on Github at <https://github.com/apache/iceberg>.

 The Iceberg community prefers to receive contributions as [Github pull requests][github-pr-docs].